mrverrall/go-row/README.md

 # go-row
-Go-row is a Bluetooth LE bridge, written in Go, to convert a Concept2 PM5 rower into a Bluetooth Cycle Power and Running Speed services.
+Go-row is a Bluetooth LE bridge written in Go.
+It re-transmits a Concept2 PM5 rowers metrics as Bluetooth 'Cycle Power' and 'Running Speed' services.
+This allows you to use a Concept2 rower in cycling or runnning games such a Zwift.

 __You can now install gow-row as a simple [deb package for Raspbian](https://github.com/mrverrall/go-row#raspberry-pi-package-deb).__

-This lets you to use a Concept2 rower in cycling/runnning games such a Zwift.

 Cycling cadance is set to 3x the rowing SPM and running cadance 6x.

 # Quick Start

 ## Raspberry Pi package (deb)
-Packages can be download from the [releases page](https://github.com/mrverrall/go-row/releases).
-Install in your usual way, here is an example via the command line.
-This method also automatically installs go-row as a service on boot, perfect for a headless system.
+The go-row deb package can be download from the [releases page](https://github.com/mrverrall/go-row/releases).
+Below is an example of installing via the command line.
+The package will install go-row as a service that starts on boot, perfect for a headless system.

     # Download
     wget https://github.com/mrverrall/go-row/releases/download/v0.0.1-2/go-row_0.0.1-2_armhf.deb